errbit/errbit/docs/deployment/docker.md

 # Deploy with Docker
-Errbit provides official [docker](https://www.docker.com/) images to make docker deployment easy.
+Errbit provides official [Docker](https://www.docker.com/) images to make Docker deployment easy.
 You can pass all of [Errbit's configuration](docs/configuration.md) to the Docker container using `docker run -e`.